Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 There are so many companies you can work for as a Driver.
 Some of them require that you have a company set.
 I think this process for registering a company is not so difficult and it might worth.
 Some companies looking for drivers are:

-I am sure there are many more, but hope you got the idea.
-There are even companies, which they rent you cars in order to get you started.
+I am sure there are many more but hope you got the idea.
+There are even companies, which they rent your cars to get you started.

-There are also travel companies that they provide the cars in order to drive people to attractions in Poland and they only need English.
+There are also travel companies that they provide the cars to drive people to attractions in Poland and they only need English.

 Become a Guide

-After you get familiar with the city, you can take some courses and get some good knowledge on something.
-In order to guide, you need to really learn very good about something.
+After you get familiar with the city, you can take some courses and get some good knowledge about something.
+To guide, you need to learn very good about something.

 Advertise your knowledge to the tourists that come from your country and be their guide in Warsaw.

-Recently i was interested to make something extra.
+Recently I was interested to make something extra.
 It was one company looking for Party Guides in Warsaw.
-The name was Walking Parrot (nice name).
+The name was the Walking Parrot (nice name).

-I went to a meeting and it was very interesting because i learned a lot good information.
+I went to a meeting and it was very interesting because I learned a lot of good information.

-During this meeting i realize that this job is not for me.
-I have family and i cannot missing from home 3 times a week.
+During this meeting, I realize that this job is not for me.
+I have family and I cannot miss from home 3 times a week.
 But this can be a good source of extra income for a single person.
-It can even become a full time job.
+It can even become a full-time job.

 What these people do is relatively simple, but it requires selling skills and organizational skills.
-You also need to have good suppliers (bars and clubs) that will give you some basic package in order to be able to make profit.
+You also need to have good suppliers (bars and clubs) that will give you some basic package to be able to make a profit.

 You can guide people in an alternative FREE walking tour in Warsaw and get only Tips.
 You need to find your area, specialize and learn some good stories about the city.

-Finally, i have see today an advertisement that Orange umbrella is looking for people who speak English and Spanish to be guides.
+Finally, I have seen today an advertisement that the Orange umbrella is looking for people who speak English and Spanish for guides.
 Find more info here.